To ensure that everything we do has a focus on helping students to meet and exceed their potential; academically, socially and emotionally.

 In Year 7,

-Students study the chronology of British History from the Anglo-Saxon period, the Tudor Monarchs, English Civil War, Britain’s Empire, the Industrial Revolution through to Britain’s role in World War One and Two.
+Students study the chronology of British History from the Anglo-Saxon period, the Tudor Monarchs, English Civil War, Britain’s Empire, through to the Industrial Revolution

 In Year 8,